Robust Stackelberg Equilibria: Preliminaries

-A Stackelberg game is played by two players, who are referred to as the leader and the follower, respectively.
-We let $u_l\in \mathbb{R}^{m \times n}$ (resp. $u_f \in \mathbb{R}^{m \times n}$ ) be the leader's (resp. follower's) utility matrix, where $m,n$ are the number of actions for the leader (resp. follower).
-We will correspondingly denote a game instance by the tuple $(u_l, u_f)$.
-Each entry $u_l(i,j)$ of the utility matrix denotes the leader's utility when the leader plays action $i$ and the follower plays action $j$; and $u_f(i,j)$ denotes the follower's utility for the same pair of actions.
-We denote the set of leader's actions by $[m]:= \{1,\dots, m\}$, and similarly, the set of follower's actions by $[n]$.
+\paragraph{Stackelberg Games.} Throughout this paper, we focus on the normal-form Stackelberg game between two players, who are referred to as the leader and the follower, respectively.
+The leader has the first-mover advantage and commitment power.
+For a Stackelberg game instance $(u_l, u_f)$, $u_l, u_f\in \mathbb{R}^{m \times n}$ denote the leader's and follower's utility matrix, where $m$ (resp. $n$) is the number of leader's (resp. follower's) actions.
+As a convention in bimatrix games, the $(i,j)$ entry of utility matrix $u_l(i,j)$ (resp. $u_f(i,j)$) is the leader's (resp. follower's) payoff under the action profile $(i,j)$.
+We also use the standard notation $[m]:= \{1,\dots, m\}$ for the set of $m$ actions and $\Delta^{m} := \{\bvec{x} | \sum_{i=1}^{m} x_i = 1, x_i \geq 0, \forall i\in [m]\}$ for the $m$-dimensional simplex.